bui/taiko3-discord-rpc/README.md

 ## Usage
 1. Run tcpGecko on your Wii U
-2. Run Taiko no Tatsujin on your Wii U
+2. Run Taiko no Tatsujin on your Wii U (not required if you use `--launch-auto`)
 3. Run `taiko.py` supplying your Wii U's IP address and your Discord app's client ID
 	* For example: `./taiko.py 192.168.0.10 422847967347867654`
 4. Start playing!